PyGreSQL/PyGreSQL/README.rst

 PyGreSQL should run on most platforms where PostgreSQL and Python is running.
 It is based on the PyGres95 code written by Pascal Andre.
-D'Arcy (darcy@druid.net) renamed it to PyGreSQL starting with version 2.0 and serves as the "BDFL" of PyGreSQL.
+D'Arcy J. M. Cain renamed it to PyGreSQL starting with version 2.0 and serves as the "BDFL" of PyGreSQL.
+Christoph Zwerschke volunteered as another maintainer and has been the main contributor since version 3.7 of PyGreSQL.

 The following Python versions are supported:

 * PyGreSQL 4.x and earlier: Python 2 only
 * PyGreSQL 5.x: Python 2 and Python 3
 * PyGreSQL 6.x and newer: Python 3 only

 Installation
 ------------